 The FAA uses ATCRBS in conjunction with the Airport Surveillance Radar (ASR) and Air Route Surveillance Radar (ARSR) systems to monitor and track aircraft during enroute and approach phases of flight.
 ATCRBS monitors aircraft on the ground as they traverse taxiways around the airport.
-The nominal maximum range for the system is 370 km when used in conjunction with an ARSR system and about 110 km when used in conjunction with an ARSR system and about 110 km when used in conjunction with primary long range and terminal surveillance radars.
+The nominal maximum range for the system is 370 km when used in conjunction with an ARSR system and about 110 km when used in conjunction with an ASR system.
+ATCRBS can function either as a stand-alone system, or in conjunction with primary long range and terminal surveillance radars.
 ATCRBS operation requires an uplink interrogation, a reception and response by a cooperative airborne transponder, and reception of the transponder's downlink reply.
 The transponder's response identifies the aircraft and is ordinarily much stronger than the reflection that the primary surveillance radar receives.